oplS17projects/world-clock/README.md

 ### Deliverable and Demonstration

-With this application, user can see the current time by selecting time zone.
-Also user can convert time from one timezone to another timezone.
+With this application, user can see the current time by selecting time zone and also, can convert time from one timezone to another timezone.
 This application is interactive.
-Before the Public Presentation, we can be able to show it working application and will give a live demo in presentation.

 ### Evaluation of Results
-We will do enough testing so if we find any bug during testing then we will debug it and solve it.
-We have enough data about timezone offset with UTC time, so we will check our application output with our own calculation.
-Also we will use google time convertor application to compare our output.
-And for output of current time, which is easy to compare with online available sources' data.
+We had enough data about timezone offset with UTC time, so we have checked our application output by calculating data by own and have used google time convertor application to compare our output.
+Fot output of current time, which is easy to compare with online available sources' data.

 ## Architecture Diagram